xiu1zi3/digit-recognizer/README.md

 - The prediction is stored in `output` directory.
 - The trianed model is stored in `output` directory.

-You can ajust the hyper parameters.
-Or you can choose other loss function and optimizer.
+You can ajust the hyper parameters or choose other loss functions and optimizers.